Darren Smith, Flight Instructor

 • 10 hours of Cross-Country Helicopter Experience

-• 1 DAY VFR 2-hour (minimum) Dual Instruction Flight with one (1) 50 nautical-mile "leg"
+• 2-hour cross country flight in a helicopter in daytime conditions with one (1) 50 nautical-mile "leg"

-• 1 NIGHT VFR 2-hour (minimum) Dual Instruction Flight with one (1) 50 nautical-mile "leg"
+• 2-hour cross country flight in a helicopter in nighttime conditions with one (1) 50 nautical-mile "leg"

 • 3 hours of dual instruction in the preceeding 60 days in preparation for the Checkride